hbz/laser3/documentation/upgrade.md

 Accessing configuration through dot notation *(config.a.b.c)* has been **deprecated**.
 The configuration should be accessed via *de.laser.helper.ConfigMapper* so that settings can be validated at any time.

+### Database Migrations

+A new naming scheme should be used.
+See [database-migration.md](./database-migration.md) for more information.

 ### DateUtils

 *Date.parse()* is **deprecated**, *Date.format()* has been **removed** in Java 11.
 New code should use e.g. SimpleDateFormat to format dates.